 - As document review continues, artificial intelligence enables the software to continually learn from reviewer decisions and make faster and more accurate decisions.

 The predictions generated by predictive coding can be extremely powerful.
 They can uncover a “smoking gun” document that will serve as proof in a criminal case, avoid an extensive manual review of documents to save thousands or even millions of dollars in review time, prioritize documents for relevance review to make the process increasingly efficient, and be used for quality control, making the review process significantly more accurate.
-Given these benefits, it is not surprising that according to Norton Rose Fulbright’s 2017 Litigation Trends Annual Survey, over 60 percent of corporate counsel are using predictive coding in their cases, and courts are routinely approving use of the technology in the cases before them.
+Given these benefits, it is not surprising that a majority of corporate counsels are using predictive coding in their cases, and courts are routinely approving the use of the technology in the cases before them.

 Predictive Coding in the Everlaw System